Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Ronald in either the GR Fire Fortress or GR Water Fortress!_

-The forts can be done in either order.
-Ronald will stop you in the fortress main entrance room after you've collected both.
-You only get one shot at the duel, and you must win, so save directly after obtaining both coins.
+* The forts can be done in either order.
+Ronald will stop you in the entrance room after you've collected both coins.
+You only get one chance, and you must win, so save directly after obtaining both coins.
 His deck is mostly Colorless with a few Fighting and all three Eeveelutions.

 [Ronald's Deck List](https://imgur.com/a/4pF9nDU)